InboxPolicy vs Kickbox: Which Email Verification API Fits?

 Kickbox checks an email address and hands back status fields plus a Sendex score, a quality rating you read and decide on yourself.
 It's built dashboard-first, for a person reviewing a list.

-InboxPolicy checks syntax, MX, and live SMTP against its own verification engine, then runs a deliverability policy over that evidence and returns one action: send, send_with_caution, review, retry_later, or avoid, with a confidence score and the SMTP evidence behind it.
+InboxPolicy checks syntax, MX, and live SMTP against its own verification engine, then runs a deliverability policy over that evidence and returns one action: send, send_with_caution, review, retry_later, or avoid, with a confidence score and normalized signals.
 The decision is already made; an agent can act on the response without a human reading a score first.

 How does pricing compare?